 Jed’s litigation practice includes adversary proceedings before bankruptcy courts, as well as commercial litigation before U.S. district courts.
-He represents plaintiffs and defendants in preference actions, fraudulent transfer actions, nondischargeability actions, and consumer finance actions, such as FDCPA and FCRA cases.
+He represents plaintiffs, defendants, and trustees in preference actions, claim objections, fraudulent transfer actions, nondischargeability actions, consumer finance actions, such as FDCPA and FCRA cases, and other contested matters.

 After law school, Jed served as law clerk to Judge Frank J. Santoro of the U.S. Bankruptcy Court for the Eastern District of Virginia’s Norfolk Division.
 While in law school, Jed served as an extern law clerk to Judge Kevin R. Huennekens of the U.S. Bankruptcy Court for the Eastern District of Virginia’s Richmond Division and as an intern law clerk to Magistrate Judge Dennis W. Dohnal of the U.S. District Court for the Eastern District of Virginia’s Richmond Division.

-- In re Toys “R” Us, Inc., et al. – Co-counsel to trustee for TRU Taj DIP note holders for $375 million debtor-in-possession facility
+- In re Toys “R” Us, Inc., et al. – co-counsel to agent and collateral trustee for TRU Taj noteholders in $375 million DIP facility to debtors’ Asian and European subsidiaries

-- In re Penn Virginia, et al. – Co-counsel to unsecured creditors’ committee in chapter 11 cases of oil and gas producers in restructuring of $1.1 billion in prepetition debt for oil and gas producers
+- In re Penn Virginia Corp., et al. – co-counsel to unsecured creditors’ committee in chapter 11 cases of oil and gas producers in restructuring of $1.1 billion in prepetition debt

-- In re Alpha Natural Resources, et al. – Co-counsel to asset purchaser in chapter 11 § 363 sale of debtors’ natural gas assets for $340 million via § 363 sale
+- In re Alpha Natural Resources, Inc., et al. – co-counsel to asset purchaser in chapter 11 § 363 sale of debtors’ natural gas assets

-- In re Morris Schneider Wittstadt, et al. – Counsel to malpractice insurance carrier in chapter 11 proceedings of national law firm
+- In re Morris Schneider Wittstadt Va., PLLC, et al. – counsel to professional liability insurance carrier in chapter 11 bankruptcy of national law firm

-- In re Patriot Coal Corp., et al. – Counsel to asset purchaser of substantially all of debtors’ operating assets through chapter 11 plan sale with funded debt of approximately$845 million
+- In re Patriot Coal, et al. – counsel to asset purchaser acquiring substantially all assets of coal companies via chapter 11 plan sale and post-confirmation litigation, including enforcement of plan injunction

-- In re James River Coal, et al. – Co-counsel to asset purchaser of substantially all of debtors’ operating assets for $52 million via § 363 sale
+- In re James River Coal Co., et al. – co-counsel to asset purchaser acquiring substantially all assets of coal companies via chapter 11 § 363 sale

-- In re Virginia United Methodist Homes of Williamsburg – Counsel to sponsor, debtor-in-possession lender, and exit finance lender in restructuring of continuing care retirement community with $133 million in prepetition debt
+- In re Virginia United Methodist Homes of Williamsburg, Inc. – counsel to sponsor, DIP lender, and exit-finance lender in chapter 11 reorganization of retirement community with $133 million in prepetition debt